sloth-group/.github/profile/README.md

 ## 💬 About Us

-> “Slow, smooth, and smart — that’s the Sloth Barber way.”
+> “Slow, smooth, and smart — that’s the Sloth way.”

-Sloth Barber is not just a barbershop — it’s a lifestyle of simplicity, precision, and relaxation.
+At **Sloth Group**, we combine style, precision, and relaxation to create unique customer experiences —
-Our digital system helps us manage appointments, customers, and operations seamlessly.
+powered by technology built in-house.

 ---